Loading...

 | Technology | Electrochemical |

 Ammonia is a pungent gas produced by agricultural operations, waste decomposition, industrial processes, and wastewater treatment.
 It is both an odour nuisance and an environmental concern — ammonia emissions contribute to particulate matter formation through secondary aerosol chemistry, and excess nitrogen deposition damages sensitive habitats.
-The Sensorbee NH3 Sensor is an electrochemical module that measures ammonia from 0 to 100 ppm with 0.1 ppm resolution, using a compact M8 connector interface for integration with the Air Pro 2 and Air Lite monitoring platforms.
-With low cross-sensitivity and over two years of operational life, this module is designed for continuous ammonia monitoring at agricultural, industrial, and waste management facilities.
+The Sensorbee NH3 Sensor (SB4232) is an electrochemical module that measures ammonia from 0 to 100 ppm with 10 ppb resolution and a 100 ppb limit of detection.
+This compact 25-gram plug-in module integrates with the Air Pro 2 and Air Lite monitoring platforms via the M8 connector interface for continuous ammonia monitoring at agricultural, industrial, and waste management facilities.

 The ammonia sensor uses electrochemical detection technology with a sensing element specifically designed for NH3 selectivity.
 Ammonia molecules diffuse through a gas-permeable membrane and react at a working electrode, producing an electrical current proportional to the ammonia concentration.
 The electrode chemistry is engineered to minimise cross-sensitivity to other common atmospheric gases — a critical characteristic because ammonia monitoring often occurs at sites where hydrogen sulfide, volatile organic compounds, and other interfering gases are also present.